The Coroner’s Court

 Legislation

-• investigate certain deaths to determine the identity of the deceased and the date, place, circumstances and medical cause of death
+- Investigating certain deaths to determine the identity of the deceased, as well as the date, place, circumstances, and medical cause of death.

 Reportable Deaths and Fires